sudorandom/kmcd.dev/content/posts/2024/grpc-over-http3/index.md

 <a href="https://github.com/sudorandom/example-connect-http3/blob/v0.0.1/server-single/main.go" target="_blank">See the full source at GitHub.</a>
 {{</ aside >}}

 That's it!
 With this minimal setup, we now have a gRPC server that supports HTTP/3!
-I just used an `http3.Server` instance instead of `http.Server`. `http3.Server` does have different options that expose some of the different options between QUIC and TCP.
+I just used an `http3.Server` instance instead of `http.Server`. `http3.Server` does have different options related to the differences between QUIC and TCP.
 Note that it is possible to run an `http.Server` alongside `http3.Server` using the same address with the same port.
 How is this possible?
 Because HTTP/3 uses UDP and the ports are completely separate from TCP ports.
 Here's an example:

 ```go
 func main() {